• Skip to primary navigation

 Pork Schnitzel Recipe

-Golden-fried Schnitzel is a dish typical for European cuisine.
-The word Schnitzel comes from German, and it refers to breaded cutlets fried in a pan.
-Pork Schnitzel is juicy inside and crispy on the exterior.
-Its taste will surprise you very pleasantly!
+Golden-fried Schnitzel is a classic European dish.
+The term "Schnitzel" comes from German and refers to breaded cutlets fried in a pan.
+Pork Schnitzel is juicy on the inside and crispy on the outside, making it one of the best comfort foods you should try!

 Prevent your screen from going dark